chopicalqui/SmartFileHunter/README.md

 ### Supported Services

-One objective of SFH is supporting the majority of file sharing services so that an standardized enumeration process can be applied on all files.
+One objective of SFH is supporting the majority of file sharing services so that a standardized enumeration process can be applied on all files.
 This section describes the most important aspects per supported service.

 Before you start a new engagement, you might want to re-initialize the database (arguments `--drop` and `--init`),